-As required by the Privacy Act's section 552a(p), HUD and FEMA will not terminate, suspend, reduce, deny, or take other adverse action against an applicant for, or a recipient of, assistance based on data disclosed from records covered by this agreement until the individual is notified in writing of the potential adverse action and provided an opportunity to contest the planned action.
+As required by the Privacy Act's Section 552a(p), FEMA, HUD, and the CDBG-DR grantee will not terminate, suspend, reduce, deny, or take other adverse action against an applicant for, or a recipient of, assistance based on data disclosed from FEMA and/or HUD records until the individual is notified in writing of the potential adverse action and provided an opportunity to contest the planned action.
 "Adverse action" means any action resulting in a termination, suspension, reduction, recoupment, or final denial of eligibility, payment, or benefit.
 The applicant will follow the current process for response as detailed in the written notice or letter.

-To enable rapid response and resolution, FEMA and HUD telephone numbers will be provided for use in the event of a dispute including contesting failed identity verification through a commercial identity provider.
+To enable rapid response and resolution, FEMA and HUD telephone numbers will be provided for use in the event of a dispute including a contested failed identity verification through a commercial identity provider.
 HUD and/or FEMA will respond to these calls as soon as reasonably possible, and when requested, in writing.